 - Add the oil and onion to a large pan and fry over a medium heat until soft

-- Add the other vegetables and fry for 3 - 4 minutes
+- Add the other vegetables and fry for 3 - 4 minutes.
+Put a lid on your pan and let them sweat for 5 minutes.

 - Leave the soup to cool a little then blend with a hand blender or mash using a potato masher or fork.